 The society traces its roots way back to 1913 to the society of Spanish Arts, and the Society for the Restoration and Preservation of Spanish Mission Churches.
 These organizations were collecting art in New Mexico.

-It was in 1929 where the group of friends and collectors along with notable names, such as, the authors Mary Austin and Frank G. Applegate (also, an artist) established the society.
-The first Spanish Market, Santa Fe, NM was recorded to have been held in 1926, where the group got together to promote New Mexican art forms.
+It was in 1929 where the group of friends and collectors along with notable names, such as the authors Mary Austin and Frank G. Applegate (also, an artist) established the society.
+The first Spanish Market in Santa Fe was recorded to have been held in 1926, where the group got together to promote New Mexican art forms.

 The society saw success and growth throughout the century.
 In 1998, the society received a gift of land and a historic residence to utilize as their long hoped for center, for a museum, perfect for an art collection comprising several hundred pieces.
 This museum was opened for the public in 2002.